elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Unix timestamp at which the Fee Window ends, as an unsigned 256-bit integer.
+* (string) Unix timestamp at which the Fee Window ends, as a stringified unsigned integer.

 ### augur.api.FeeWindow.getNumDesignatedReportNoShows(p, callback)